jithugowda20/jithugowda20/README.md

 - 👋 Hi, I’m @jithesh
-- 👀 I’m interested in Embedded systems and PCB design,vlsi design
+- 👀 I’m interested in I’m interested in VLSI design, digital circuits, and Embedded C, focusing on driving innovation and improving electronic systems' performance and reliability.
 - 🌱 I’m currently learning Electronics and Communication Engineering